VicCurzio/VicCurzio/README.md

 ### Hello everyone! 👋

-I'm Victor, a passionate **Full-stack Developer** from Argentina 🇦🇷, currently studying **Bachelor in Systems**.
+I'm Victor, a passionate **Full-stack Developer** from Argentina, currently studying **Bachelor in Systems**.

 🚀 I love working with **Next.js, Node.js, and Supabase** to build scalable web applications.
 💡 Always learning and improving my skills in **backend, frontend, and database design**.
 🎯 My goal is to create innovative and efficient software solutions.

 # 💻 Technical Skills